cakephp/docs/en/core-libraries/helpers/form.rst

     Creates an HTML link, but access the URL using method POST.
 Requires JavaScript to be enabled in browser.

     This method creates a ``<form>`` element.
-So do not use this method inside an existing form.
-Instead you should add a submit button using :php:meth:`FormHelper::submit()`
+If you want to use this method inside of an existing form, you must use the `inline` or `block` options so that the new form can be rendered outside of its parent.

+    If all you are looking for is a button to submit your form, then you should use :php:meth:`FormHelper::submit()` instead.

     .. versionchanged:: 2.3